 Renting a car through the lease buyback program allowed us to drive to the cheapest accommodations in the area, no matter what part of the country we were visiting.
 Staying outside of the city center significantly brought down our average daily cost.

 We budgeted about $40 to $60 per night on lodging.
-Depending on the length of stay, the area, and the price we either chose to stay in a hotel using booking.com or an Airbnb apartment.
+Depending on the length of stay, the area, and the price we either chose to stay in a hotel or apartment using booking.com to get the best price.

 Departing Paris, our first stop was in Giverny to Monet’s Garden.
 This is a beautiful place to stop on the way to the beaches of Normandy.
-We stayed in the small village of Trouville-la-Haule, at Chambres d’Hôtes L’Ecole, a bed & breakfast.
+We stayed in the small village of Trouville-la-Haule at Chambres d’Hôtes A L’ecole Buissonniere, a bed & breakfast.

 Day 2 and 3

-We spent days touring D-Day sights: Normandy Beach, American Cemetery, Pointe du Hoc, Omaha Beach Memorial Museum, Church of Sainte-Mère-Église, and the Airborne Museum.
+We spent days touring D-Day sights: Normandy Beach, American Cemetery, Pointe du Hoc, Omaha Beach Memorial Museum, Church of Sainte-Mère-Église, the Overlord Museum, and the Airborne Museum.
 We spent the first night at Gold Beach Hotel and the following night at Hôtel Kyriad Rennes Sud in Chantepie.

 Day 4 to 6